ibm-cloud-docs/storage-scale/integrate-ad-samba.md

 ## Procedure
 {: #procedure}

 Samba Winbind is an alternative to the System Security Services Daemon (SSSD) for connecting a Red Hat Enterprise Linux (RHEL) system with Active Directory (AD).
-This section describes how to join a RHEL system to an AD domain by using realmd to configure Samba Winbind.
+This section describes how to join an RHEL system to an AD domain by using realmd to configure Samba Winbind.

-Join a Symphony Cluster node which is hosted on  RHEL 8.4 OS to an AD domain using Samba Winbind and `realmd``:
+Join a Symphony Cluster node, which is hosted on RHEL 8.4 OS to an AD domain by using Samba Winbind and `realmd``:

 1. Install and update the following packages:

     ```shell
     # yum install realmd oddjob-mkhomedir oddjob samba-winbind-clients \